SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

-All of this means that you can create the ``Country`` and ``City`` instances in a single statement, without creating a strong reference cycle, and the ``capitalCity`` property can be accessed directly, without needing to use an exclamation mark to unwrap its optional value:
+All of this means that you can create the ``Country`` and ``City`` instances in a single statement, without creating a strong reference cycle, and the ``capitalCity`` property can be accessed directly, without needing to use an exclamation point to unwrap its optional value:

 .. testcode:: implicitlyUnwrappedOptionals